Gerhard Berger: Berger and Senna

+Other pranks

 Berger's pranks continued at his new team for 1993, Scuderia Ferrari.
 Specifically, at the Fiorano Circuit a day before the launch of that season's new F1 car, Berger and his then new teammate, Jean Alesi, decided to take a nearby roadcar for a spin.
 Unbeknownst to them, that roadcar was team director Jean Todt's new specially made Lancia Y10.
 Because of the view that Alesi was driving conservatively, Berger decided to apply the handbrake causing the Lancia to flip upon their return to the pits, skidding upside down centimeters away from their yet-to-be unveiled new F1 car.
 Alesi was sent to the hospital.
 Later when Todt enquired about his roadcar, Berger conceded the two had put some "slight curb marks on the roof".